in2code-pro/.github/profile/README.md

 # Early Access Programm for in2code's TYPO3 Extensions

-EAP 2024 (TYPO3 13): Now available for our TYPO3 extensions
+EAP 2024 (TYPO3 14): Now available for our TYPO3 extensions

 The Early Access Program (EAP) for TYPO3 14!
-As usual, all participants will receive exclusive early access to the latest versions of our open source extensions such as Powermail, Femanger, Powermail Conditions, Powermail Recaptcha and more for the new calendar year 2024.
+As usual, all participants will receive exclusive early access to the latest versions of our open source extensions such as Powermail, Femanger, Powermail Conditions, Powermail Recaptcha and more.

 As of January 1, 2026, the following support options apply:
-* Sponsor contribution: € 389 (net) - (exisitng customers € 349)
+* Sponsor contribution: € 389 (net) - exisiting customers € 349 (net)
-* Freelancers: € 159 (net) (optional € 15 for access via Private Packagist - untill 28.2.2027)
+* Freelancers: € 189 (net) - exisiting customers € 179 (net) (optional € 15 for access via Private Packagist - untill 28.2.2027)
 * (not state funded) Non-profit organizations: Free participation

 Extension support at a glance: